jasmine/gulp-jasmine-browser/README.md

 });
 ```

-To use this driver, the simple headless chrome npm [package](https://www.npmjs.com/package/simple-headless-chrome) must be installed in your project.
+To use this driver, [puppeteer](https://www.npmjs.com/package/puppeteer) must be installed in your project.
-It also assumes that at least Chrome 59 (to support headless mode) is installed.

 For PhantomJs
 ```js